helinhl/helinhl.github.io/_pages/service.md

   + IEEE/ACM Transactions on Networking
   + IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems
   + Elsevier Computer Networks
+  + ACM Transactions on Multimedia Computing, Communications, and Applications
   + IEEE Transactions on Network and Service Management
+  + Elsevier Engineering Applications of Artificial Intelligence
+  + IEEE Internet of Things Journal
+  + Elsevier Journal of Network and Computer Applications
   + IEEE Transactions on Network Science and Engineering
-  + IEEE Internet of Things Journal
   + IEEE Open Journal of the Computer Society
   + IEEE Access
   + Frontiers of Computer Science